dev-guy/phoenix-ash-svelte-flowbite/README.md

 - Skeleton
   - The Skeleton theme is specified in assets/app.css.
 It is also specified in root.html.heex via data-theme="..."
-  - I'm working on adding primary, secondary, and tertiary colors to Pyro
+  - I'm working on adding Skeleton's surface, primary, secondary, tertiary, success, warning, and error colors to Pyro
 - Svelte
   - Svelte delivers many client-side UX niceties such as animations.
 Combining LiveView and Svelte is 10x!
   - Need another Svelte or JavaScript component?
 Just add it to package.json!